physiopy/physiopy-repository-template/README.md

 Remember to change the licence as soon as you adopt the template.

+This repository is meant to be a template for python3 projects.
+If the repository you are making is more documentation focused, you may not require all the of the configurations below.

 Available Configurations
 ------------------------
-This repository is meant to be a template for python3 projects.
 - CircleCI medium docker running Linux (python 3.7, 3.10, style checks, and coverage)
 - Auto release based on Github versioning with Physiopy's labels.
 - `.gitattributes` for python